Top Scholarships to Study in Japan in 2026

 Looking for higher studies for free in Japan?
 Find all from the best scholarships and eligibility criteria to benefits and how to apply.

 Japan is fast becoming a famous study-abroad destination.
-It’s evident in the influx of students, with over 300,000 foreigners studying in the ‘Land of the Rising Sun.’
-And the number is steadily increasing.
+This is evident in the influx of students, with over 300,000 foreigners studying in the ‘Land of the Rising Sun’—and the number is steadily increasing.

 And why not?

 Japanese institutions promise quality education.
-In fact, it has 5 universities in the top 100 brackets of the World University Rankings.
+Five are in the top 100 brackets of the World University Rankings.

-You get job opportunities, both part-time as a student and after finishing your studies in Japan.
-You will also get a chance and reasons for learning Japanese.
+You will have access to job opportunities, both while you are a student and after you finish your studies, in Japan.
+You will also have opportunities and reasons to learn Japanese.

-You also get an incredible opportunity to dive deep into everything Japanese.
-You can experience the rich culture, fascinating traditions, and mouthwatering food if you study in Japan.
+Studying in Japan also offers an incredible opportunity to dive deep into everything Japanese.
+You can experience the rich culture, fascinating traditions, and mouthwatering food.

-To find out more, look at my complete guide to studying abroad in Japan through scholarships.
+See my complete guide to studying abroad in Japan through scholarships for more information.

-Higher education appears to be a foregone conclusion for students worldwide, thanks to increased educational possibilities.
+With increased educational opportunities, higher education is a foregone conclusion for students worldwide.
 Studying at a foreign university has become a signal of intelligence and composure.

 But first…